Karam Elahi Bandial

 Karam Elahi Bandial is a Pakistani politician who was a Member of the Provincial Assembly of the Punjab, from 2008 to May 2018.

 Early life and education

 He was born on 1 May 1961 in Khushab.

 He graduated in 1981 from Government College, Lahore and has a degree of Bachelor of Arts.

 Political career

-He ran for the seat of the Provincial Assembly of the Punjab as an independent candidate from Constituency PP-40 (Khushab-II) in 2002 Pakistani general election, but was unsuccessful.
+He ran for the seat of the Provincial Assembly of the Punjab as an independent candidate from Constituency PP-40 (Khushab-II) in the 2002 Pakistani general election, but was unsuccessful.
 He received 24,307 votes and lost the seat to Malik Saleh Muhammad Ganjial, a candidate of National Alliance.

-He was elected to the Provincial Assembly of the Punjab as an independent candidate from Constituency PP-40 (Khushab-II) in 2008 Pakistani general election.
+He was elected to the Provincial Assembly of the Punjab as an independent candidate from Constituency PP-40 (Khushab-II) in the 2008 Pakistani general election.
 He received 26,494 votes and defeated Malik Hassan Nawaz Gunjial, an independent candidate.